RESEARCH PROJECTThis is the major assignment of the class. You will select a specific

 consult the College's Academic Integrity Policy

-and The Chicago Manual of Style (17th Edition) for further guidance.
+Kate L. Turabian, A Manual for Writers of Research Papers, Theses and Dissertations (9th edition) or The Chicago Manual of Style (17th edition) for further guidance.

 For primary sources you should consult the Watzek Library History Research Guide.